 There is no indication of whether the poem was written for a particular occasion or person, or merely Callimachus musing on something he has seen or heard about.
 It mentions "Aetion of Amphipolis" (Αἰετίωνος ἐπίσταθμος Ἀμφιπολίτεω), and is thought to concern a small sculpture made by him, depicting an unmounted, unnamed hero with a sword and a snake.
 However, Aetion ("Eetion" in some of the translations below) could just as well be the name of the dead hero, the commissioner of the sculpture (as Nikias commissioned the statue of Asklepios) or the owner of the building at which it then stood.

-Translators have conjectured that the sculpted figure is unmounted because he was either killed by a fall from a horse, or because Aetion was of Trojan descent, and hated the idea of a horse because of the wooden horse made by Epeius.
-The fact that the figure stands in front of a stable (according the first translation below) strikes a tone of irony.
+Translators have conjectured that the sculpted figure is unmounted because he was either killed by a fall from a horse, or because Aetion was of Trojan descent, and hated the idea of a horse because of the wooden horse made by Epeius (see Homer part 3).
+The notion that the figure stands in front of a stable (according the first translation below) strikes a tone of irony.

 Callimachus, Epigram 24

 Ήρως Αἰετίωνος ἐπίσταθμος Ἀμφιπολίτεω

 Ulrich von Wilamowitz-Moellendorff (editor), Callimachus, Hymns and Epigrams, Epigram 24 (Palatine Anthology, Book IX, Epigram 336).
 Weidmann, Berlin 1897.
 At Perseus Digital Library.